 The normal startup procedure, for example, would be to invoke the command “pc2server” to start a server, then in a separate command window to invoke the command “pc2admin” to start an Administrative client to be used to configure the contest details in PC2.
 Once the contest details are configured, other clients can be started (as well as servers at other sites) using the appropriate commands.

-Additional details on the various PC2 command scripts can be found at Error!
-Hyperlink reference not valid..
+Error!
+Hyperlink reference not valid.Server Startup

-Server Startup